 Everything we see around us in the natural world is the result of relationships.
-Atomic and subatomic particles (source, right), the elements that construct all that we see, are ultimately the result of relational bonds–particles in relationship with each other.
-We humans, like many other life forms, are also connected externally and socially in relationship with one another–embedded in a meaningful network of relationships.
+Atomic and subatomic particles (source, right), the elements that construct all that we see, are ultimately the result of relational bonds–particles in energetic relationship with each other.
+We humans, as a life forms, are connected–embedded in a meaningful network of other humans within our ecosystem.

-At early ages of development, we witness romantic bonds as one of the most visible and prominent forms of human relationship.
+We witness romantic bonds as one of the most visible and prominent forms of human relationship.
 We see couples kissing, walking, shopping, parenting.
 We see family as a committed relational connection between two or more people of blood or chosen tribe.
-At a young age, we begin to see that life is full of acquaintances that come and go around us–in the grocery store, traffic, and walking about.
+We see that life is full of acquaintances that come and go around us–in the grocery store, traffic, and walking about.
 Teammates, classmates and colleagues are sometimes cut-off from the rest of our relational network as they interact with us in a situation-based manner, within the context of affinity groups and work.

-Friendship is perhaps one of the more nuanced and rare relationships to observe in adults when you’re young and are observing how the world functions.
+Friendship is perhaps one of the more nuanced and rare relationships to observe.
 We often experience it first for ourselves–friendship with others of similar socio-economic status, age and class–in preschool, daycare or playing in the neighborhood.

 Flip open Wikipedia, and you will find a robust breakdown of human friendship throughout the lifespan.
 In one of the sources cited there, “Exploring Lifespan Development,” author Dr. Laura Berk talks about adulthood in particular.
 One of the more rare relationships in life is adult friendship.